 Note: To use flexible licensing, make sure you are using Pulse Secure Services Director version 2.4 or later.

-To add a license key later, click "Skip licensing for now" and then click Next.
+• To add a license key later, or to use the Traffic Manager as the Community Edition, click "Skip licensing for now" and then click Next.